Kethnulee-Weearsinghe/Porsche-AI-ChatBot/README.md

 ## Overview

 This project is a Porsche-themed website clone augmented with an AI chatbot.
-It’s meant to serve as a portfolio or demo site where users can interact with a “virtual Porsche assistant” that can answer queries, guide users, and simulate conversational interactions.
+Users can interact with a “virtual Porsche assistant” that can answer queries, guide users, and simulate conversational interactions.

 - AI-powered chatbot interface
 - Automates responses to commonly asked queries